With Biden and Putin absent from APEC, China's Xi takes center stage - KESQ

 A senior White House official told reporters that Harris would address a meeting of business leaders happening alongside the summit and express there was “no better partner” than the US in the region.

+The US escalated its economic competition with China last month with the launch of unprecedented measures from Washington to limit the sale of advanced chips and chip-making equipment China — a move likely to have knock-on effects on APEC member economies.

-Earlier this year, the US launched its Indo-Pacific Economic Framework — the economic centerpiece for Biden’s plan for engaging with the region as it competes with China — which includes a number of APEC member economies, but not China or Russia.
+Earlier this year, Washington launched its Indo-Pacific Economic Framework — the economic centerpiece for Biden’s plan for engaging with the region as it competes with China — which includes a number of APEC member economies, but not China or Russia.
 The US will host APEC next year.

 Also at stake is how APEC leaders choose to address Russia’s invasion of Ukraine.